 Lakeside School partners with University Prep and Evergreen schools and contracts with King County Metro to provide specially designed custom bus routes that our students can use traveling to and from school.
+Financial aid is available.

 The Metro custom bus program is designed for students who use the bus getting to and from school on a regular basis.
 Lakeside school does not offer a program for occasional riders.
 Passes are nontransferable and non-refundable.